 DP12697 The Effect of Minority Veto Rights on Controller Tunneling

-A central challenge in the regulation of controlled firms is curbing controller tunneling.
-As independent directors and fiduciary duties are widely seen as not up to the task, a number of jurisdictions have given minority shareholders veto rights over these transactions.
-To assess these rights' efficacy, we exploit a 2011 regulatory reform in Israel that gave the minority the ability to veto pay packages of controllers and their relatives ("controller executives").
-We find that the reform curbed the pay of controller executives and led some controller executives to quit their jobs, or work for free, in circumstances suggesting their pay would not have received approval.
-These findings suggest that minority veto rights can help curb controller tunneling.
+A central challenge in the regulation of controlled firms is curbing rent extraction by controllers.
+As independent directors and fiduciary duties are often insufficient, some jurisdictions give minority shareholders veto rights over related-party transactions.
+To assess these rights’ effectiveness, we exploit a 2011 Israeli reform that gave minority shareholders veto rights over related-party transactions, including the pay of controllers and their relatives (“controller executives”).
+We find that the reform curbed controller-executive pay and led some controller executives to resign or go with little or no pay in circumstances suggesting their pay would be rejected.
+These findings suggest that minority veto rights can be an effective corporate governance tool.